Over- and Under-Estimating Big Bucks

-I have spent up to 7 hours stalking big bucks, and other times, I’ve barreled right in on the animal, either because I was losing light or he was distracted by something.
+I have spent up to seven hours stalking big bucks, and other times, I’ve barreled right in on the animal, either because I was losing light or he was distracted by something.

-I’ve also watched hunters (hold on, I’m trying not to laugh, ha-ha-ha-ha-ha.. sorry…) walk directly at a deer or elk, in plain view, thinking he’s invisible because he’s wearing camouflage!
+I’ve also watched hunters watched hunters stalk directly at a deer or elk in plain view, thinking he was invisible because he’s wearing camouflage!
 I’m not joking!
 You should’ve seen the look on the animal’s face just before it jumped up and ran away.

 What it boils down to is that every situation is different.
-You can’t judge the current situation on the last situation, whether it worked out or not.
-In bowhunting there are way too many variables.
+You can’t judge the current situation on the last one, whether it worked out or not.
+In bowhunting there are just too many variables.

-Big bucks are extremely wary…most of the time.
-On very rare occasion you’ll catch a buck being lazy or carelessly feeding, allowing a hunter to run in on him.
-MOST of the time, you can’t get within 60 yards–which happens to be bow range–without extreme caution.
-This is sometimes referred to as the 60-yard bubble.
-Within this bubble, the buck’s senses are exceptionally acute.
+Big bucks are extremely wary…or at least most of the time.
+On rare occasion you’ll still catch a buck being lazy or carelessly feeding along.
+But most times you won’t be able to get inside the buck’s 60-yard security bubble without using extreme caution.
+Within this bubble a buck’s senses are exceptionally acute.
 This is where critical decisions make or break your hunt.

-Below, I’ve compiled a list of situations that either causes me to speed up my approach, or sloooooow way down:
+Below is a list of situations that either cause me to speed up my approach, or sloooow waaaay down:

 - The buck is about to unbed.
-A bedded buck is a Godsend.
-If he it’s early and he just bedded down for the day, you know where he’ll be for several hours at least, and you have all day to plan your approach.
-However, if he’s about to un-bed, you better make a decision.
+Finding an unaware, bedded buck is a Godsend.
+If he it’s early and he just bedded down for the day, you’ll probably have several hours to implement a stalk strategy.
+But if he’s been bedded all day, you’d better make your move.
 Can you get close enough for a shot before he stands?
-Because when he stands, it will be far more difficult to get closer.
+I hope so, because when he stands you’ll likely be pinned down.

 - There is cover noise.
-I’ve used every possible noise for cover including blowing wind, flying grasshoppers, squirrels barking, jets flying, buck fights, etc. Anything that makes noise–other than you–will help you get closer faster.
+I’ve used every possible noise for cover including wind, flying grasshoppers, squirrel barks, jets and planes, buck fights, etc. Anything that makes noise–other than you–will help you get closer faster.
 Wind rustling through the trees or brush is the most common cover noise.
 It’s also important to pattern wind.
 For example, at higher elevations winds are mostly non-existent early and then kick up between 10 a.m. and 11 a.m.
 In the evening winds often die down precipitously just before sundown.

-- The wind is steady.
-If you’re lucky enough to be hunting during a stretch of steady weather, you can use predictable wind to keep your stalk slow and methodical.
+- The wind is blowing steadily in your face.
+If you’re lucky enough to be hunting during a stretch of steady wind, you can keep your stalk slow and methodical.
 Unless there’s unsettled weather, wind will prevail from a certain direction for several hours of midday.

 - The ground is noisy.
-See how quiet you can be while sneaking twenty yards across a forest floor covered in dry pinecones, gravel, scree, or pine needles.
-Dry conditions are a nightmare, especially in thick cover.
-Sometimes, it is simply impossible to get close enough.
+See how quiet you can be while sneaking twenty yards across a forest floor covered in dry pinecones, gravel, or pine needles.
+Dry conditions can be a nightmare, especially in thick cover.
+Oftentimes it’s simply impossible to stalk close to a buck.
 Fortunately, there are a couple things that can help you.
 First, take your boots off and stalk-in-socks.
-Second, wait for cover noise.
+Second, wait for cover noise like wind or jets.
 Dry, hot conditions often bring flying grasshoppers to life.
 Their loud, short-burst flying noise is the ultimate cover noise when you need to get one step closer.
 Worst case you can always scoop sticks and brush out of the path with your hands.

-These are just a few examples of when to speed up or slow down.
+These are just a few examples of when to speed up or slow down a stalk.
 What it really boils down to is common sense and experience.
-Most importantly, spend time observing and studying your prey.
+It also helps to spend some time observing and studying your prey.
 What are their strengths and weaknesses?
-The more you understand your prey, the better you’ll understand yourself as a predator.
+The more you understand your prey, the better you’ll understand its limitations.